atomisticnet/tools-and-data/README.md

-Copyright (c) 2021 N. Artrith (nartrith@atomistic.net), T. Morawietz, H. Guo, and A. Urban
+Contributors: 2021 N. Artrith (nartrith@atomistic.net), T. Morawietz, H. Guo, and A. Urban

 # List of Public Tools and Data for Atomistic Machine Learning